valtech-ch/saas-aem-module/README.md

-# Search as a Service AEM module
+# AEM Module to integrates Valtech's Search as a Service

 This is a project template for AEM-based applications.
 It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.